TERADA-DANTE/algorithm/README.md

-# Github repository for Algorithm Problem solving(PS)🔥
+# Github repository for Algorithm Problem solving(PS)

 ## 🎃 Usually I do